mirceaadam/MSCODE-CDE/README.md

 ### Establish a preffered working directory
 - this will be somewhere you have alot of repositories
 - we will assume you use `~`
-- run the following:
+- run the following (as an example):
     ```
     mkdir work && cd work
     git clone https://github.com/mirceaadam/MSCODE-CDE.git && cd MSCODE-CDE
     ```
-- after cloning, customize the variables in `user.config`:
+- after cloning, customize the variables in `user.config` replace `john.doe` with your name:

     [ CONTAINER-SPECIFIC ]
     - CONTAINER_NAME="MY-AWEOSAME-CDE" `#the name that will be displayed in MSCODE`